tiwarimanvi/python/README.md

 # python
-this repository has code based on python
+this repository has code based on python.